dotnet/runtime/docs/design/coreclr/jit/jit-call-morphing.md

 to the least complex.

-Evaluating Args into new LclVar temps and the creation of the LateArgs
+Evaluating Args early and the creation of the LateArgs
 -----------------

-After calling `SortArgs()`, the `EvalArgsToTemps()` method is called to create the temp assignments and to populate the LateArgs list.
+After calling `SortArgs()`, the `EvalArgsEarly()` method is called to create the temp assignments and to populate the LateArgs list.

-For arguments that are marked as needing a temp:
+For arguments that are marked as evaluating early:
 -----------------

 1. We create an assignment using `gtNewTempAssign`.
 This assignment replaces